SAN FRANCISCO ●Attractions●Neighborhoods/Shopping+Restaurants

 Jefferson St./The Embarcadero.

-Yes, is commercial, and yes, locals stay away.
+Yes, it is commercial, and yes, locals stay away.
 But wandering around here is lots of fun, and the locals are missing out on something because they have trouble seeing beyond the parking restrictions.
 Feasting on fresh Dungeness crab or on clam chowder in a Boudin sourdough bowl are definitely San Francisco treats.
-To avoid parking hassles, arrive via cable car or an historic street car on the F Line.

 The Cannery at Del Monte Square Bounded by Beach St./Leavenworth St./Hyde St./Jefferson St. This charming red brick shopping complex, constructed in 1907, was once the world’s largest fruit and vegetable cannery.
 It now holds many unique shops, and free entertainment by street performers is scheduled daily under century-old olive trees in an inviting courtyard.